 Phase IV: Speakers Notified — Thursday, April 20

 All those who audition will be notified by email.
-Those selected to speak will be paired with a faculty/staff coach to revise and refine the speech from the time of selection through the date of the Commencement Speech Recording.
+Those selected to speak will be paired with a faculty/staff coach to revise and refine the speech from the time of selection through the date of Commencement.
 Speakers will provide a photograph and complete a biographical form to be used in press releases and the introduction at the Commencement Ceremony.

 Selected Speaker only

 Previous Commencement Speakers

 The Commencement ceremony at Bellevue College brings pride and a sense of accomplishment to graduates in front of their families, friends, faculty and staff.
 Student Engagement is proud to have participated in the selection process of the following outstanding students as speakers for their respective graduating classes:

 2021: Kevin Allen